itsual/Azure-Power-BI-Study-Guide/README.md

-Here are the proper links for each document in the repository:

 # Azure, Power BI, and Databricks Resources

 Welcome to the **Azure, Power BI, and Databricks** curated list! 🌟 This repository is a collection of guides, cheat sheets, study materials, and tutorials to help you excel in Azure, Power BI, and Databricks.
 Whether you are a beginner or an advanced user, you'll find resources tailored to your needs. 🏗️📊💡